Index

 - As smoking and deprivation is associated this acerbates the inequalities associated with poverty and deprivation.
 Smoking is the main contributor to health inequalities.
 It is estimated that 1.5 million children in the UK are living in circumstances of severe financial deprivation whose plight is exacerbated by parental smoking.
 It also accounts for approximately half of the difference in life expectancy between the lowest and highest deprivation groups.

-- The smoking prevalence among young people in Hull has decreased dramatically between 2002 and 2016 particularly among females.
-In 2002, almost half of year 10 girls smoked compared to 14.6% in 2016 (falling from 12.7% to 9.2% among year 10 boys).
-Despite these falls the smoking prevalence is slightly higher in Hull than England, and smoking prevalence is strongly associated with deprivation being around twice as high among young people living in the most deprived fifth of areas of Hull compared to those living in the least deprived fifth of areas of Hull.
+- The smoking prevalence among young people in Hull has decreased dramatically between 2008 and 2024.
+In 2008, 12% of young people smoked, falling 3.9% in 2024.
+Despite this large decrease the smoking prevalence is slightly higher in Hull than England, and smoking prevalence is strongly associated with deprivation being around twice as high among young people living in the most deprived fifth of areas of Hull compared to those living in the least deprived fifth of areas of Hull.

 - Action on Smoking and Health (ASH) estimate that smoking costs Hull’s society a total of £120 million each and every year.
 This does not include the cost of Hull smokers purchasing tobacco products which is an estimated £88 million per year.

-- In Hull’s Health and Wellbeing Survey conducted during 2016, 7.9% of boys and 5.9% of girls currently used e-cigarettes, and prevalence increased with age, and was very strongly associated with tobacco smoking.
-Among those who had never smoked tobacco, 1.8% currently use e-cigarettes, 9.1% had previously tried e-cigarettes and 89.1% had never used e-cigarettes.
-However, among regular tobacco smokers, 49.1% currently use e-cigarettes, 42.9% had previously tried e-cigarettes and only 8.0% had never used e-cigarettes.
-The percentage using e-cigarettes was slightly higher than the percentage who smoked tobacco among boys.
+- In Hull’s Health and Wellbeing Survey conducted during 2016, 7.5% of boys and 9.0% of girls currently vaped, and prevalence increased with age, and was very strongly associated with tobacco smoking.
+Among those who had never smoked tobacco, 2.2% currently vape, 15.0% had previously vaped and 82.9% had never vaped.
+However, among regular tobacco smokers, 92.3% currently vape, 3.8% had previously vaped and only 3.9% had never vaped.

 - In Hull’s Vaping Survey conducted during 2022, around 14% of boys and girls aged 11-13 years had tried vaping, as had 21.9% of males aged 14-15 years, 27.4% of females aged 14-15 years, 39.4% of males aged 16-17 years and 48.6% of females aged 16-17 years.
 Whilst the percentage who vaped occasionally or regularly was small among those aged 11-13 years (2.6% for males and 3.3% for females), the percentages were higher among older age groups particularly among females with 5.7% of males aged 14-15 years, 10.1% of females aged 14-15 years, 17.3% of males aged 16-17 years and 28.3% of females aged 16-17 years vaping occasionally or regularly.